feejin/Silverstripe-SecurityTemplates/README.md

 ##Customising##

-* You can change colours with SCSS variables in /less/login.scss.
-Yeah!
+* You can change colours with SCSS variables in /scss/login.scss.
 * Replace logo.png in /images/ with your own if you wish.
 Max size is 24 x 24.
 * Replacing the logo will also change the admin logo, comment out the "LeftAndMain::require" part of _config.php if you don't want this to happen
-* Help link in the CMS now hidden through CSS, see above for reinstating